 A skin care myth you’ve probably once heard is to always wash your skin with hot water, as the heat opens your pores and allows dirt and other impurities to be washed away.
-However, hot water also robs your skin of moisture and good natural oils.
+However, the truth is… hot water can actually rob your skin of moisture and good natural oils.

 The same rule generally applies to your whole body as well.
-That means that long, hot showers rob your skin of a significant amount of moisture, leaving it dry and depleted.
+That means that long, hot showers can rob your skin of a significant amount of moisture, leaving it dry and depleted.
 Instead, opt for a warm shower.
-If you are the type of person who absolutely can’t stand this (don’t worry, I have a few friends who feel the same way!), keep your showers brief and moisturize after every shower with our Coconut Body Oil or Palo Santo Body Butter.
+If you are someone who would prefer hotter shower , keep your showers brief and moisturize after every shower with our Coconut Body Oil or Palo Santo Body Butter.

-This also means that you should try to avoid hot tubs.
+In some cases, this means that you should try to avoid hot tubs, if you can.
 The chemicals and chlorine that come along with pools like this are often harsh and can badly irritate your skin.
 When you take this one step further and add heat, your skin is left damaged and begging for moisture.
 If you’re at the gym and looking for a way to relax, maybe jump in the sauna.
-Just make sure you don’t stay in longer than 20 minutes and hop in the shower afterwards to wash off all the toxins and chemicals your body has just sweated out.
+Try to make sure you don’t stay in longer than 20 minutes and hop in the shower afterwards to wash off all the toxins and chemicals your body has just sweated out.

 Not all heat is bad for your skin, just excessive use of hot water.
 Heat is actually great for opening up your pores, just in the right time and place!
 The best ways are through infra red saunas or steam rooms.

-If you don’t have access to one of those then you can do one of my favorite tricks and make your own steam tent:
+If you don’t have access to one of those then you can do one of our favorite tricks and make your own steam tent!

 1. Bring a pot of filtered water to a boil and remove from heat.

 2. Look over the pot (but be sure not to get too close—about a 16 inches away will do).